facebook

 Royal Enfield hasn’t been a company that believes in giving its motorcycles rich features.
 The full-colour TFT on the Himalayan 450 was literally their most advanced one.
 But the new EV could get plenty of new features.
 Things like a traction control system, multiple riding modes, and some new tech for its battery and motor could be seen.

-3: City product poisoning
+3: City product positioning

 'What will hit the road soon is a new category of electric two-wheelers from Royal Enfield to answer the call for urban mobility offering a sophisticated, nimble and connected experience.'